WHY SHOULD I JOIN ADK?

 WHAT ARE CHAPTERS?

 Chapters are a way for you to stay connected to a local group of members.
-ADK is organized into 27 chapters across New York and New Jersey.
+ADK is organized into 27 chapters across New York, New Jersey, and Connecticut.
 Each chapter is operated by a team of committed volunteers.
 Most chapters offer programming and activities.
 See our list of chapters and map of locations.

 WHICH CHAPTER SHOULD I JOIN?